 Since microdermabrasion scrubs essentially take something away from the skin, it’s also important to replenish the skin afterward.
 To help strengthen the skin barrier, Palep also recommends formulas with anti-aging ingredients like ceramides, peptides, and hyaluronic acid.

 Microdermabrasion scrubs buff away the most superficial layer of skin to reveal a layer of fresh, smooth skin underneath.
 This is achieved with fine scrubbing particles as well as a selection of chemical exfoliants such as glycolic, lactic, or salicylic acids.

 Is a microdermabrasion scrub good for acne?

-Although some dermatologists advise against using physical exfoliants on acne breakouts, there are a number of specially-formulated microdermabrasion scrubs for acne-prone skin which contain non-irritating particles and skin-soothing ingredients for a gentle, yet effective treatment.
+Although some dermatologists advise against using physical exfoliants on acne breakouts, there are a number of specially-formulated microdermabrasion scrubs for acne-prone skin that contain non-irritating particles and skin-soothing ingredients for gentle yet effective treatment.